 Praised by audiences and musicians alike for his conducting verve and innovative programming, Antoine Plante has garnered praise for bringing music to life.
 "Plante led his orchestra, the choir and the soloists in an impressive account of the Requiem: authoritative, vigorous, emotionally intense, at times utterly gripping.'' writes Charles Ward of the Houston Chronicle.

-Plante is a founder of Mercury, a Houston, Texas based orchestra that has experienced remarkable audience growth over its fourteen-year history.
+Plante is a founder of Mercury Chamber Orchestra, a Houston, Texas based orchestra that has experienced remarkable audience growth over its fourteen-year history.
 In that capacity, Plante has become known for his deftness in balancing a great works repertoire with lesser-known and unknown pieces.
 His exciting musicality has made him an audience favorite, as evidenced by Mercury’s fast growing audience and the orchestra’s need to move to ever larger halls.

 He is also a passionate supporter of classical music education, and has led Mercury’s educational outreach program, a significant effort that includes classroom music education in underserved schools, master classes for school orchestras, and performances for schoolchildren.